 how does FIRPTA withholding work?

-how much is FIRPTA withholding?
+How much is FIRPTA withholding?

-how does FIRPTA affect the buyer?
+How does FIRPTA affect a homebuyer?

 Need More Information?